 POSTING AND NOTIFICATION OF PESTICIDE APPLICATIONS

 The IPM Coordinator shall be responsible for annually informing the TAMU campus of the procedures for requesting notification of planned and emergency applications of pesticides in facility buildings and on facility grounds.
-The IPM coordinator(s) and applicators shall be in compliance with Texas Department of Agriculture/ Pesticides/ Structural Pest Control Service codes; 7.144, 7.146 & 7.147.
+The IPM coordinator(s) and applicators shall be in compliance with Texas Department of Agriculture/ Pesticides/ Structural Pest Control Service codes; TAC Subchapter H, Division 3 §7.144, §7.146 & §7.147.

-When pesticide applications are scheduled in buildings or on grounds, Service Providers and staff shall provide notification in accordance with Texas law which requires forty-eight hours (48) posting notification prior to any application.
+When pesticide applications are scheduled in buildings or on grounds, Service Providers and staff shall provide notification in accordance with Texas Administrative Code which requires forty-eight hours (48) posting notification prior to any application.

 Posting a “Notice of Pest Control” sign with the date of application in an appropriate area and including contact information for additional details.
-Code 7.146
+Code §7.146

 Providing this information to all individuals working in the building with consumer information sheet.
-Code 7.147
+Code §7.147

 Providing this information to all students, faculty, staff and visitors who have requested notification of individual applications of pesticides.
-Code 7.147
+Code §7.147

 Where pests pose an immediate threat to the health and safety of persons on campus, SSC may authorize an emergency pesticide application, and shall notify by telephone, email or text, any guardian who has requested such notification.
 Disinfectants, anti-microbial and self-contained or gel-type pesticide baits applied to inaccessible areas are exempt from posting, notification, and the re-entry requirement.